LayoutXML/AppListManager/README.md

 Description on how to filter app lists is in the "Invoking Listeners" section.

-To set multiple flags you have to use these operators:
+To set multiple flags you can use any combination of these operators:
 * & - AND operator.
 Adds apps that have all filters.
 * | - OR operator.
 Adds apps that have any of the given filters.
-* ^ - XOR (exlusive or) operator.
+* ^ - XOR (exlcusive or) operator.
 Adds apps that have one but not the other filter.

 ##### Checking Flags